Political redistricting chair appointed by state Supreme Court

 Recently, Montana’s political Districting and Apportionment Committee was advised that certification was still on track for late January, possibly February.
 The earliest that states would be informed by Congress about House district changes would be late April, with some state’s not being notified until midyear.

 “I wouldn’t say we’re totally in the dark.
-The Census Bureau today did come out with very vague population estimates for the United States as a whole,” said Dan Stusek, a Republican member of the state Districting and Apportionment Committee.
+The Census Bureau today did come out with very vague population estimates for the United States as a whole,” Stusek said.
 “We’re hoping to have more information on Dec.
 31, with regard to state-by-state population estimates.
 But, even then we don’t expect them to have finalized apportionment numbers.”

 There have been signs that Montana’s population has increased enough to warrant a second House district.
 The state’s population before the Census was estimated to be larger than Rhode Island’s, which has the two House districts with the smallest population.
 Montana’s at-large district is the most populated district in the nation.
 But, if that district was divided in half, its portions would have to be larger than Rhode Island’s.
 There are only 435 House districts, which means for Montana to pick up a second district another state will have to lose a district.